Resto Deep Dive: Mana – Shadowlands

 This article has been completely updated for Shadowlands, and was originally written in Battle for Azeroth.

 Step one: Use your most efficient spells

-- Cast Wild Growth and Cenarion Ward on cooldown whenever there is damage.
+- Cast Wild Growth on cooldown whenever there is damage.

 We judge the efficiency of a spell by how much healing you get for the mana you spent.
 Spells like Wild Growth and Efflorescence are quite expensive per cast but they give you so much healing that they’re worth every mana that you spend on them.
-Regrowth on the other hand is cheaper than either of them but you get so little comparative healing that it’s a bad cast.
-Mana efficiency is actually the metric that is most important to us in raid.
-Our only resources are mana and global cooldowns and we’re tuned to have far more global cooldowns than mana so how we spend it is ultra important.
+Lone rejuvenations or regrowths outside of a ramp window on the other hand heal for comparatively little.
+Our only resources are mana and global cooldowns and we generally have more flexibility in the latter than the former.
 Let’s compare the HPM (Healing per mana) of our different spells.

 Mana Efficiency: Core Spells

 Mana Efficiency: Short Cooldowns

 Swiftmend here is included without consideration for the HoT it consumes which will decrease it’s value from slightly to heavily depending on your target.

 Your individual stat lines will change these a little but take the same core points from it regardless.
 Wild Growth and Efflo are our most mana efficient spells.
 Cenarion Ward is also very good when talented.
 We want to cast them as often as we can and they’re so far ahead that we don’t care if they overheal a little, or if there aren’t always three people standing in Efflorescence.
 Let fantastic tools like this Weak Aura remind you as they come off cooldown.
 Make sure you’re spending your Omen of Clarity procs.